Change in Vision After Pregnancy – Causes, Symptoms and Treatment

 3. For Preeclampsia

 Preeclampsia or high blood pressure, as mentioned, can affect the retinal blood vessels and cause vision problems.
 Hence, it is important that you visit your gynaecologist to keep your blood pressure in check during pregnancy.
-You may be prescribed corticosteroid or anticonvulsant.
+You may be prescribed corticosteroids or anticonvulsants.

 4. For Gestational Diabetes